 Increasingly nowadays, medical acupuncture is used to manage CTS.
 Very fine sterile needles are placed painlessly at the wrist and nearby, and a small electrical pulse is passed through them (electroacupuncture).
 The feeling is a relaxing and pleasant ‘ticking’ sensation which calms the nerve down (desensitizes).
 Typically an acupuncture session of this type will last for 20-40 minutes.

-A study in 2015 (1) looked at 50 patients with CTS and divided them into 2 groups.
+A study in 2015 (1) looked at 50 patients with carpal tunnel syndrome and divided them into 2 groups.
 Both used night splints, but one group used ibuprofen as well, the other acupuncture.
 The acupuncture group had treatment twice a week for 4 weeks in total and showed a greater improvement in pain reduction, less numbness and reduced tingling.
 In addition they woke less often due to their symptoms.

 In 2011 a study (2) looking at 6 major scientific papers (systematic review and meta-analysis of randomised controlled trials) found 5 of the 6 to show acupuncture to be effective for CTS, but as with much medical research, the studies had limitations.
 The authors concluded that the results from acupuncture were encouraging but not convincing – which, coming from the medical establishment is really fairly good!